By ·

 2. Clean Thoroughly

 Mix TSP according to package directions and wash the entire door with a sponge.
 Pay special attention to areas around the handle where oils accumulate.
-Rinse with clean water and let dry completely.

 3. Sand and Prep